decentraland/documentation/content/creator/quests/cli.md

 Then, for each item, you will be asked to provide the following information:

 - Item name: type the name for your item.
-It should be 3 chars or more.
+It should be 3 chars long or more.

 ```bash
 $ ?
 What is the name of your {THE_ITEM_NUMBER} reward? ›